Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 14 Januari 2026 02.28.12 UTC
+- WIB: Rabu, 14 Januari 2026 03.35.41 UTC
-- WITA: Rabu, 14 Januari 2026 03.28.12 UTC
+- WITA: Rabu, 14 Januari 2026 04.35.41 UTC
-- WIT: Rabu, 14 Januari 2026 04.28.12 UTC
+- WIT: Rabu, 14 Januari 2026 05.35.41 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: inspirational
+Kategori: friendship